stefanache/SheetJS/README.md

 The website's, in recurrently exploitation will need the following steps:

 a) Localy, on your PC, prepare the input data sheet file(like test1.xlsx )<br/>
-   Optionally, you can manually upload it on github in your static website(cum ar fi  stefanache/SheetJS/test1.xlsx) to your remeber!
+   Optionally, you can manually upload it on github in your static website(cum ar fi  stefanache/SheetJS/test1.xlsx)...to your remeber only!

 b) Open the your <a href="https://stefanache.github.io/SheetJS/">website</a> in your Browser and <br/>
    upload the above(point a) locally inputdata file, by pressing "Choose File"-button<br/>